 - Sunken eyes

 Conventional treatments will depend on how far into the disease your dog is.
 In late stages, the kidneys may have damage beyond repair.
-But if caught early enough, conventional vets have some go to solutions.
+But if caught early enough, conventional vets have some solutions.

 5. Prostate Issues In Male Dogs